iser97/ml_project_birdclef23/readme.md

 9. - [x] Add Wav2Vec model to experiment (Completed on 11/4/2023)
 10. - [x] Add BCE loss in all models (when use BCE, the model output need to use nn.Sigmoid()) (Completed on 13/4/2023)
 11. - [x] Add a hyper parameter $ast_fix_layer$ to assign layers that need to be fixed (Completed on 13/4/2023)
+12. - [x] Add model quantization to reduce the inference time.
+(Completed on 19/04/2023)